 State general plan guidance was significantly revised in 2017.
-Changes to planning laws triggered these revisions, including SGMA's requirement that general plans consider water supply at their next update.1 Any significant update to a general plan, including to its housing element,2 will trigger the SGMA mandate to consider development impacts on groundwater supply.
+Changes to planning laws triggered these revisions, including SGMA's requirement that general plans consider water supply at their next update.
+Any significant update to a general plan, including to its housing element, will trigger the SGMA mandate to consider development impacts on groundwater supply.
+MGA staff met with panning staff from Santa Cruz County and the cities of Capitola and Santa Cruz during the public comment period on the Draft GSP.
+The purpose of these consultations was to discuss the purpose of SGMA, the content of the GSP, to support future comprehensive land use planning and GSP updates, and to facilitate ongoing compliance with SGMA land use planning consultation requirements.